tangentsoft/pidp8i/HACKERS.md

     $ fossil diff > my-changes.patch

-Then attach that file to a new [PiDP-8/I mailing list][ggml] message along with a declaration of the license you wish to contribute your changes under.
+Then either upload that file somewhere (e.g. Pastebin) and point to it from a [forum post][pfor] or attach the patch to a new [PiDP-8/I mailing list][ggml] message.
+Either way, include a declaration of the license you wish to contribute your changes under.
 We suggest using the [SIMH license][simhl], but any [non-viral][viral] [OSI-approved license][osil] should suffice.
+We’re willing to tolerate viral licenses for standalone products; for example, CC8 is under the GPL, but it’s fine because it isn’t hard-linked into any other part of the PiDP-8/I software system.

 If your change is more than a small patch, `fossil diff` might not incorporate all of the changes you have made.
 The old unified `diff`